Fusion86/HU-ATP/README.md

   - map inside [cli.py](./smickelscript/cli.py)
   - used `next` in [find_func](./smickelscript/interpreter.py) but I had to remove it to allow for duplicate checking

+### Turing completeness

+We could write a brainfuck interpreter in this language.
+Because brainfuck is turing complete it also means that this language is turing complete.
+To write a brainfuck interpreter you only needs arrays, conditions and basic math (addition and subtraction), all these features are supported (in one way or another) in this language.

 ### Other functionality

 See `statement_exec_map` and `operators_map` at line ~391 inside [interpreter.py](./smickelscript/interpreter.py) for a list of all the implemented functions, and how they are implemented.